i3drobotics/TF_CatPlant/README.md

 Or running the vscode task: **TF: Purge**

-### Run
+### Re-Train
-Now the workspace is ready you can run all the steps from the previous section **'Demo'**.
+Now the workspace is clean you can run all the steps from the previous sections.
 Run the following scripts one after another (this includes purging the demo model):
 ```
 cd PATH_TO_REPO/model/research/object_detection
 python purge.py dir=../../../..